 The Individual Retirement Account (IRA) is a retirement savings pillar for countless Americans.
-As you reach age 70 ½, tax laws force you to withdraw a minimum amount from your IRA each year.
+Depending on your birthdate, as you reach either 70 ½ or 72 years of age, tax laws force you to withdraw a minimum amount from your IRA each year.
 This is called a Required Minimum Distribution (RMD).
 Many retirees don’t actually need their RMD to maintain their current lifestyle and if given the choice wouldn’t even take this withdrawal.
 Just because you don’t need this money now doesn’t mean you can’t use it to secure your legacy in the future.

 If you have reached RMD age, you’ve also reached the age limit for making contributions to any account that is considered to be a retirement account.